angkor wat half maraton

 Get plenty of rest the day before the race and get a light breakfast at least 2 hours before the race.
 Before the race warm up gently and do some dynamic stretching, but avoid intense stretching of cold muscles.
 It is a good idea to take energy gels during the race especially if you run the full marathon.
 These are very difficult to find in Cambodia.
 During the race stay hydrated, many water stations stands are available along the way with water and electrolytes.

-Should I run in August of December?
+Should I Run in August or December?

 If you want to run a marathon, you do not have the choice but need to take part of the race in August.
 On the other hand if you opt for the half-marathon, you have the flexibility to choose between running in either August or December.
 It’s worth noting that the weather in Siem Reap during these two months differs significantly.
 August falls within the rainy season, resulting in higher humidity levels and slightly warmer temperatures compared to December.